CameronAF/C/IntroToC/P2/README.txt

 This is a simple Console Application

-This project will calcuate the area of a rectangle and the area of a circle

-User will input 3 numbers
+HOW TO USE:
-1) the length of the rectangle
+ 1) User inputs the length of the rectangle
-2) the width of the rectangle
+ 2) User inputs the width of the rectangle
-3) the radius of the circle
+ 3) User inputs the radius of the circle

+ABOUT THE PROGRAM:
+This project will calculate the area of a rectangle and the area of a circle The dimensions of these shapes are given by the user